 Students will be ranked based on their GPA and their English language performance.
 Students who meet the English language requirement outlined below will be ranked ahead of students who do not meet this requirement, even if their GPA is lower.
 In the event of two students meeting the English language requirement, the one with the higher GPA will be ranked higher.
 In all cases, students must meet the minimum GPA requirement listed below.

-GPA for 2016/17 stage 4 entry was calculated according to these formulae:
+GPA for 2018/19 stage 4 entry has been calculated according to these formulae:

 |Programme||Stage 2 UCD GPA||Stage 3 Semester 1 UCD GPA|